ibm-cloud-docs/vpc/storage-known-issues.md

 {: #snapshot-COS-upload-IN-CHE-EU-GB}

 A local {{site.data.keyword.keymanagementserviceshort}} instance is not available in Chennai - Airtel and Mumbai - Airtel.
 First-generation block volume snapshots that are taken in Chennai - Airtel are routed to a regional {{site.data.keyword.cos_short}} bucket that is encrypted by using a {{site.data.keyword.keymanagementserviceshort}} instance from the London (`eu-gb`) region temporarily.
 When the KMS service becomes available in Chennai - Airtel and Mumbai - Airtel, the snapshots service will switch to use the local {{site.data.keyword.keymanagementserviceshort}} instance for encryption, so both storage and key management are handled within the same region.

-### Cross-regional copy of block storage snapshots in Chennai - Airtel and Mumbai - Airtel
-{: #snapshot-CRC-IN-CHE}

-A cross-regional copy of block storage volume snapshots is not supported in the Chennai - Airtel and Mumbai - Airtel regions.
-They can't be selected as a source or target region.

 ### Creating a volume from a second-generation snapshot that has provider-managed encryption fails when customer-managed encryption is specified for the volume
 {: #gen2-volume-from-snapshot-fail}